-1.4 Preparing the Revised LDP
+1.5 Preparing the Revised LDP

-1.4.1 The preparation of the revised LDP will have regard to relevant legislation, national policy, and other plans, strategies, guidance and European Directives.
-It will also recognise and have regard to regional, local plans and strategies, with particular reference given to the provisions of the Public Service Board's Well-Being Plan, by providing the land use expression of a shared vision of how the County will develop and change over the Plan period.
+- 1.5.1 The preparation of the Revised LDP has and will continue to have regard to relevant legislation, national policy, and other plans, strategies, guidance and European Directives.
+It has and will recognise and have regard to regional, local plans and strategies, with particular reference given to the provisions of the Public Service Board's Well-Being Plan, by providing the land use expression of a shared vision of how the County will develop and change over the Plan period. - 1.5.2 The Revised LDP has and will also be informed and supported through the development of an up-to-date evidence base.

-January 2016, Chapter 2 and the Local Development Plan Manual Chapter 8. http://gov.wales/docs/desh/publications/151007local-development-plan-manual-edition-2-en.pdf

-1.4.2 The revised LDP will also be informed and supported through the development of an up-to-date evidence base.
 However, the principles of engagement and consultation throughout its preparation is key to its development.
-In this respect, the timetable set out in Section 2 indicates the key stages of the Plan's preparation, whilst the Community Involvement Scheme details the nature of the consultation approaches used.
+In this respect, the timetable set out in Section 2 indicates the key stages of the Plan's preparation, whilst the Community Involvement Scheme details the nature of the consultation approaches used,.
 During such consultation exercises, those wishing to do so may make comments on the assessments.

-1.4.3 The culmination of the Plan making process will be the independent Examination of the LDP by a Planning Inspector appointed by WG, who will consider matters relating to the soundness of the Plan.
-The findings of the Examination will be published in the Inspector's Report, and its content and recommendations are binding on the Authority.
+However, it is recognised that these have had to be amended to reflect the impact of the Pandemic on the engagement and consultation processes used - 1.5.3 The culmination of the Plan making process will be the independent Examination of the LDP by a Planning Inspector appointed by WG, who will consider matters relating to the soundness of the Plan.
+The findings of the Examination will be published in the Inspector's Report, and its content and recommendations are binding on the Authority.2

-1.5 Tests of Soundness
+1.6 Tests of Soundness

-1.5.1 In assessing the issue of soundness, the Planning Inspector will have due regard to the evidence accompanying the Plan and the representations submitted at the Deposit stage.
-The LPA must comply with the preparation requirements, and ensure that the Plan meets the 3 tests of soundness.
+1.6.1 In assessing the issue of soundness, the Planning Inspector will have due regard to the evidence accompanying the Plan and the representations submitted at the Deposit stage.
+The LPA must comply with the preparation requirements and ensure that the Plan meets the 3 tests of soundness.
 Each test has a series of questions which assist in indicating the matters that may be relevant under each test.
 The lists are neither exhaustive nor necessarily apply in every case.